War Time Swiss Passport

 This document is a rare testimony of Swiss citizens in Berlin / Germany during WWII.
 Learn more about the document itself, the Swiss Embassy in Berlin during those days, and the work of the Swiss repatriation delegation after the end of the war.

-During my research, I learned also about Swiss envoy Hans Frölicher who was in World War II one of the most influential diplomats in Berlin.
+During my research, I also learned about Swiss envoy Hans Frölicher, who was, in World War II, one of the most influential diplomats in Berlin.
 He could have saved many lives.
 But he was an opportunist and worked as expected.
 So the myth of Swiss neutrality was destroyed.
 This interesting story I will tell in an upcoming separate article.

-The embassy building is the only building in the inner Spreebogen of the Alsenviertels that have survived the war without any major damage.
+The embassy building is the only building in the inner Spreebogen of the Alsenviertels that has survived the war without any major damage.
 Just before the war ended, the Swiss embassy was occupied by the Red Army, who led the last assault on the Reichstag from there.